msidwell/terraform_classroom/terraform_100/terraform_101/terraform_101.md

 environment.
 By default, it requires user input to confirm a deployment but the “-autoapprove” flag skips this step.
 As mentioned above, it will run a plan step on its own or can be fed a plan file with an expected run set.

+# Labs

+## Exercise 1: Creating a Resource

+Create a resource block for your preferred resource provider.
+Good starting resources are resources with few required parameters like an [AWS S3 bucket](https://www.terraform.io/docs/providers/aws/r/s3_bucket.html) or [Azure resource group](https://www.terraform.io/docs/providers/azurerm/r/resource_group.html).

+Test the structure of your .tf file by running ```terraform init``` or ```terraform validate```.
+Make sure you try actually deploying the resource by using your preferred CLI to login to the resource provider and running ```terraform apply```.
+For instance, log into the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) using ```aws configure``` or log into the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az-login) using ```az login```

+Your answer should look similar to the example provided in [section 1.2](#12-resource-blocks)

+## Exercise 2: Using Variables

+Using the resource block created in the [first exercise](#exercise-1-creating-a-resource), turn all of the hardcoded resource parameters into variable references.
+This requires that you declare a variable block for each parameter referenced in this manner.

+As before, make sure to test your configuration using a combination of ```terraform init```, ```terraform validate```, and ```terraform apply```.
+You will be asked to input values for your variables at plan/apply time.

+Your resource block should look similar to the resource example in [section 1.3](#13-variable-blocks), and it should be accompanied by a number of variable blocks which look like the example declaration in that same section.

+## Exercise 3: Organizing with .tf Files

+Using the file contents from the [second exercise]((#exercise-2-using-variables)), create a second .tf file and move your variable declarations to it.
+Test and apply your configuration and see that it creates the same resource as your answer form the previous exercise.

+## Suggested Answers

+You can find suggested file structure and contents in the [suggested answers](/suggested_answers/) folder